overzoomit/posteway-java-sdk/README.md

 # posteway-java-sdk
-Using PosteWay SDK as a module
+Using PosteWay as a module